 + It is the only reef-safe UV filter available.

-+ Zinc oxide provides excellent sun protection and has several advantages over synthetic actives.
++ Zinc oxide provides excellent broad spectrum sun protection and has several advantages over synthetic actives.
 Zinc particles sit on top of your skin and act as a reflective barrier (exactly like a mirror) to block both UVAs & UVBs from penetrating your skin and causing damage and ageing.

 + It is the only FDA* and TGA** approved broad spectrum sun protection ingredient, and unlike any other active ingredient, its concentration in a product has no limitation.
-It is also the EWG (Environmental Working Group) nº1 ingredient for skin protection.
+It is also the EWG (Environmental Working Group) nº1 ingredient for sun protection.